Angry Birds (Windows)

 The sound used for when the player completes a level in the previous versions of Angry Birds.
 It was replaced with the ranking system from Angry Birds Rio, but the sound file still lays there as a leftover.
 It is only used when the player completes an episode.

 Early Game Complete

-The music was used on the oldest version where the player completes the game.
-This was replaced by a ranking system from Angry Birds Rio and like above, this song was still in the current version files.
+The music was used in the oldest version where the player completes the game.
+This was replaced by the ranking system from Angry Birds Rio and like above, this song is still in the current version files.